holmista/nn/README.md

 - Reshaping of images to 1D arrays
 - A basic neural network implementation in the `mnistnn` module

-This is a toy implementation and is not yet optimized for full MNIST classification.
+This implementation predicts testing data with up to 90% accuracy.

 ## Installation